emqx/emqx-docs/en_US/durability/durability_introduction.md

 Messages in each shard and generation are split into streams.
 Streams serve as units of message serialization in EMQX.
 Streams can contain messages from multiple topics.
 Various storage layouts can employ different strategies for mapping topics into streams.

-Persistent sessions interact with this structure by fetching messages in batches from the streams, with the batch size adjustable via the `session_persistence.batch_size` parameter.
+Persistent sessions interact with this structure by fetching messages in batches from the streams, with the batch size adjustable via the `durable_sessions.batch_size` parameter.

 ### Session Persistence Across Cluster